How to Avoid Binging on Thanksgiving: Tips From a Binge Eating Disorder Therapist in Salt Lake City, Utah

 In the end, it’s just one meal.
 Whether you overeat or binge, it’s ok.
 It’s one meal.
 It’s not going to ruin you.
 You don’t have to beat yourself up or give it any more thought.
 Be kind to yourself.
 You did the best you can.
 Berating yourself isn’t going to lead to long-term positive results.
 Try self-compassion instead.

+Binge eating disorder treatment in Salt Lake City, Utah can help you break out of the restrict-binge-shame cycle by addressing the emotional, biological, and relational roots of binge eating, rather than relying on willpower or food rules.
 If you find yourself stuck in a cycle of restricting and binging, it can be difficult to stop on your own.
 I’m sure you’ve tried.
 There’s nothing wrong with you because this is where you struggle.
-Working with a professional that specializes in binge eating disorder can help you stop the cycle.
+Working with a professional who specializes in binge eating disorder can help you stop the cycle.
 It can erode your self-esteem to keep bouncing back and forth between binging and restricting.
-There is a way out and binge eating disorder treatment can help.
+There is a way out, and binge eating disorder treatment can help.

 Online Eating Disorder Therapy in Utah